Introduction

-The following Watershed Connectivity Restoration Plan (WCRP) represents the culmination of a one-year collaborative planning effort, including action implementation, for the Lower Nicola River watershed, the overall aim of which is to build collaborative partnerships within the watershed to reduce the threat of aquatic barriers to migratory fish and the livelihoods that they support.
-This 10-year plan was developed to identify priority strategies that the Lower Nicola River WCRP planning team (see Table 1) proposes to undertake between 2021-2031 to conserve and restore fish passage in the watershed, through lateral and thermal barrier rehabilitation, crossing rehabilitation, and barrier prevention strategies.
+This 10-year plan was developed to identify priority actions that the Lower Nicola River WCRP Planning Team will undertake between 2021-2031 to conserve and restore fish passage in the watershed, through lateral and thermal barrier rehabilitation, crossing rehabilitation, and barrier prevention strategies.

-WCRPs are long-term, actionable plans that blend local stakeholder and rightsholder knowledge with innovative geographical information systems (GIS) analyses to gain a shared understanding of where restoration efforts will have the greatest benefit for migratory fish.
-The planning process is inspired by the Conservation Standards (v.4.0), which is a conservation planning framework that allows planning teams to systematically identify, implement, and monitor strategies to apply the most effective solutions to high priority conservation problems.
-There is a rich history of fish and fish habitat conservation and restoration work in the Lower Nicola River watershed that this WCRP builds upon and aims to complement over the length of the plan.
-This includes work undertaken by the Scw’exmx Tribal Council and the four member or affiliate nations (Coldwater, Upper Nicola, Shackan and Nooaitch bands), the Lower Nicola Indian Band, the Nicola Watershed Governance Project including the Salmon Ecosystem Table and Nicola Restoration Committee, the Nicola Basin Collaborative, and the Risk Assessment Methodology for Salmon (RAMS).
-The planning team will aim to work with the Nicola Watershed Governance Project and the Nicola Basin Collaborative to promote coordination, decision-making, and implementation related to this plan.
+WCRPs are long-term, actionable plans that blend local stakeholder and rightsholder knowledge with innovative geographic information system (GIS) analyses to gain a shared understanding of where remediation efforts will have the greatest benefit for migratory fish.
+The planning process is inspired by the Conservation Standards (v.4.0), which is a conservation planning framework that allows Planning Teams to systematically identify, implement, and monitor strategies to apply the most effective solutions to high-priority conservation problems.
+There is a rich history of fish and fish habitat conservation and restoration work in the Lower Nicola watershed that this WCRP builds upon and aims to complement over the length of the plan.
+This includes work undertaken by the Scw’exmx Tribal Council and the five member or affiliate nations (see Scope), the Nicola Watershed Governance Project, the Nicola Basin Collaborative, and the Risk Assessment Methodology for Salmon (RAMS).
+The Canadian Wildlife Federation will continue to engage and coordinate with local partners and existing initiatives such as the Nicola Watershed Governance Project and the Nicola Basin Collaborative to promote coordination, decision-making, and implementation related to this plan.

 Vision Statement